tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 1. Environment setup
 2. Exploring Defender for Containers
 3. Enabling Defender
+4. Images vulnerabilities
-4. First look at alerts
+5. First look at cluster alerts
-5. Going through the goat scenarios and how Defender reacts
+6. Going through the goat scenarios and how Defender reacts
-6. Using policies to resolve/prevent weaknesses
+7. Using policies to resolve/prevent weaknesses
-7. A note on CI/CD integration
+8. A note on CI/CD integration

 ## The setup and the goat story